DavidMorano/system/src/libdam/cmdutils/README.txt

 CMDUTILS

-This are utility subroutines for various programs.
+Provided are several utility subroutines for various programs.